NrgXnat/xnat-jupyter-notebooks/README.md

 git clone https://github.com/NrgXnat/xnat-jupyter-notebooks.git
 ```

 After cloning checkout the sample notebook for a overview of the XNAT/Jupyter environmental variables, naviagting the XNAT file system, and converting stored searches to pandas DataFrames.

-## XNAT Workshop in London
-Notebooks from the Jupyter demonstration at the XNAT Workshop in London are also availble.

-#### MedNIST

-The MedNIST medical image classification tutorial is an introductory MONAI tutorial introducing an end-to-end training and evaulation example.
+There is also a introductory MONAI image classification tutorial using the MedNIST dataset.
 The Docker image `xnat/monai-notebook:0.3.0` can be used with this example.